Chaos erupts at Manhattan's Union Square during livestreamer Kai Cenat's giveaway

 As the chaos unfolded, Chopper 2 was overhead and spotted people climbing on top of the roof covering the entrance to the Union Square subway station.
 One person was seen setting off a fire extinguisher, sending huge smoky plumes over the crowd.

-The NYPD ultimately called for a massive response - a Level 4 mobilization with roughly 1,000 officers - after people began demolishing construction barricades, throwing objects, and standing on top of the Union Square subway entrance.
+The NYPD ultimately called for a massive response - a Level 4 mobilization with roughly 1,000 officers.
 Multiple people were taken into custody.
 Police haven't released the total number of arrests, but said they filled a bus with suspects.

 The NYPD ultimately declared the gathering an unlawful assembly.
 They then began warning the crowd to disperse.